Types of Flexible Filament: TPU

-While there are several materials on the market that have flexible properties, the two major types of flexible filament are Thermoplastic Polyurethane (TPU) and Thermoplastic Elastomer (TPE).
+While there are several flexible 3D printing materials on the market, the two major types of flexible filament are Thermoplastic Polyurethane (TPU) and Thermoplastic Elastomer (TPE).
 Both of these are made from thermoplastic elastomers which are derived from a blend of hard plastic and soft rubber.
 While terminology is often mixed, thermoplastic polyurethane (TPU) is the most commonly used flexible material within the 3D printing industry.

 How is Flexible Filament Measured?